samvloeberghs/kwerri-oss-bu/projects/scully-disable-angular/README.md

 ## Usage

-Usage is simple.
-Add the plugin to the `defaultPostRenders` to execute it on all rendered pages or use the `postRenders` on a route configuration to execute it for a specific route:
+Import and add the plugin to the `defaultPostRenderers` to execute it on all rendered pages or use the `postRenderers` on a route configuration to execute it for a specific route:

 ```js
 const {RouteTypes} = require('@scullyio/scully');